fortellerq/notes/proxmox/vm-setup-guide.md

 This iso also contains 7z and NVidia drivers.

 ### Other notes
-I have not been able to get GPU Passthrough to work for this.
-I have also not been able to use USB mouse and keyboard, Windows will just crash with Windows Protection Error as soon as I move the mouse.
+According to the Vogons page, we need `-machine hpet=off` to ensure consistent performance for 16 and 32 bit OSes.
+HPET stands for High Precision Event Timer.
+Maybe this has something to do with the bugs that patcher9x is trying to fix?

-To add PS/2 mouse & keyboard to the VM, find out the path of your PS/2 devices by
+To add emulated PS/2 mouse & keyboard, which will use events from your USB mouse & keyboard connected to the host, find out the path of your USB devices by
 ```
 cd /dev/input/by-path
 ls